The complexity of verifying the release-acquire semantics over register machines: Introduction

+Another primary direction is verifying \emph{single runs}, expressed as sequences of memory access events, to determine whether that run satisfies a consistency model.
+This problem is quite complex in general, as, for at least all the memory models studied in this work, there is an unbounded number of possible reorderings of the observed events from one local view to the other.
+Several works consider the testing problem under the \rasem semantics \cite{DBLP:journals/pacmpl/AbdullaAJN18,DBLP:journals/pacmpl/TuncA0K0P23}.
+These works show that the testing problem has polynomial complexity for \rasem.
+Bouajjani et al. \cite{DBLP:conf/popl/BouajjaniEGH17} show that the testing problem for the \wrasem semantics has polynomial complexity.
+Both works focus on providing a specific implementation or verifying a single run from an unknown implementation.

 {\bf Contribution:} We consider the complexity of the consistency verification problem under the \rasem semantics.
 To state our results, we use the classical {\it register machine} model to describe the underlying implementation that handles memory access.
-The model is an extended finite-state machine with a finite set of registers that store data values from an unbounded domain.
+The model consists of a finite-state machine extended with a finite set of registers that store data values from an unbounded domain.
 The machine interacts with a finite set of external threads through write (where the register machine inputs a value to a register) and read (outputting a stored value) operations performed on a finite set of variables.
 Furthermore, the machine can perform internal transitions to transfer (i.e., copy) data between registers.
-We do not allow data-dependent transitions, as is common in the literature for the type of architecture we are modeling.
+As is standard in the literature for the type of architecture we are modeling, we do not allow data-dependent transitions.
 The model is conceptually simple, providing a concise framework to state our complexity results.
-At the same time, it is sufficiently robust to model relevant features needed to model cache protocols or distributed systems, such as rendezvous communication, broadcasting fences, vector clocks, broadcast communication and store buffers \cite{DBLP:conf/popl/BouajjaniEGH17,DBLP:journals/fmsd/Delzanno03}.
+At the same time, it is sufficiently expressive to model relevant features needed to model cache protocols or distributed systems, for example rendezvous communication, broadcasting fences, vector clocks, broadcast communication and store buffers \cite{DBLP:conf/popl/BouajjaniEGH17,DBLP:journals/fmsd/Delzanno03}.
 Moreover, recent works use automata-like formalisms for learning models of implementations and detecting bugs \cite{Fiterau_Uppsala_NDSS,Fiterau_Takvist_Automata_learning_TACAS}.
 Such works enhance the relevance of register machines for verifying program behaviors, such as consistency with weak memory.